How to Enable or Disable Tracking Prevention in Microsoft Edge

 Search and Site Suggestions

-Edge can offer search suggestions as you type, drawing from your search history to help you find information faster.
-However, this feature requires tracking some of your searches.
-Within the Privacy settings, you can disable “Improve your web experience by allowing Microsoft to save your browsing activity” to prevent Edge from saving your search history for suggestions.
+Microsoft Edge offers search suggestions as users type, using search history to find information faster.
+To disable this tracking, users can turn off "Improve your web experience by allowing Microsoft to save your browsing activity" within Edge's Privacy settings, stopping Edge from saving search history for suggestions.
+This action prevents data collection for feature enhancement.

 Personalized Content and Ads